 Written By, Christine Chanel

-Chocolate has been through a lot.
+Chocolate has helped us through a lot.

 Chocolate research continues to reveal health benefits all the time—and the experts have a lot to say about the sweet treat.
 Who could’ve imagined that such an indulgent snack could be healthy for us?
 From brain health to silky skin—chocolate is beneficial magic that we still have a lot to learn from.
 Here are a few great reasons why you should add a little chocolatey sweetness to your everyday moments.
 Hey, it’s for your health!

-Chocolate is healing for the soul
+Chocolate is Healing for the Soul; eat more of it

 There’s no feeling quite like falling in love right?
 Not quite.
 Our bodies naturally produce a chemical called phenylethylamine (“the love drug”) when we fall in love, or engage in activities that we enjoy the most as it increases focus.
 There are over 300 naturally occurring chemicals found in chocolate – one of them being phenylethylamine.
 This chemical is also found in cacao!
 The chemical causes a change in blood pressure and increases a feeling of excitement, such as we feel when falling in love.
-Eating chocolate can increase the level of endorphins released into the brain which is helpful in decreasing pain and stress.
+Eating chocolate can increase the level of endorphins released into the brain.
+This is helpful in decreasing pain and stress.
 This is why we tend to reach for chocolate in our sad moments, as well as our happy ones.

 Cacao contains an amino acid called Tryptophan—Your body uses tryptophan to turn it into a B vitamin called Niacin.
 Niacin plays a role in creating serotonin—a neurotransmitter that we’re all familiar with.
 If your body is lacking the correct amounts of serotonin, this could make sleep difficult as your melatonin levels will be below average.
 This explains why we feel happier or calmer after eating chocolate.
 Eating a small amount of chocolate before bed can quick start your brain into a more relaxed state and help you get some much deserved zzz’s.

-Energy without the caffeine
+Energy Without the Caffeine

 Put down the sugar and dairy saturated processed chocolate and pick up a healthier option to feel the benefits of “shake-free” energy.
-Natural cacao contains theobromine —a naturally occurring stimulant found in cocoa that is known to give a longer-lasting yet milder energy spurt without the shakes and jitters that come from caffeine (and, offers no such thing as the dreaded “caffeine crash”.)
+Natural cacao contains theobromine —a naturally occurring stimulant found in cocoa.
+It is known to give a longer-lasting yet milder energy spurt without the shakes and jitters that come from caffeine (and, offers no such thing as the dreaded “caffeine crash”.)
 Cacao is 99.9% caffeine-free so a square of chocolate at the right time of day can supply you with the ultimate pick-me-up you need without feeling any anxiety.